erigontech/erigon/docs/programmers_guide/db_faq.md

 machine by just opening same DB file.
 For example if RPCDaemon started with —datadir option - it will open db of Erigon and will use same PageCache (if data A already in RAM because it’s hot and RPCDaemon read it - then it read it from RAM not from Disk).
 Shared memory.

+This also means - if you restart Erigon - PageCache will stay alive.
+Because it doesn’t belongs to Erigon.

+After machine reboot - warmup takes ~10min - Erigon will getting faster during this time (but we don’t have special code to warmup) - Erigon will just do usual work.